brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-05.md

 the street, looking morose and nervous, but they of course didn't have wands either.
-There was, however, a somewhat familiar looking giant man who was helping calm several teams of horses who were moving about skittishly outside of what had probably once been the neighborhood livery*.
+There was, however, a somewhat familiar looking giant man who was helping calm several teams of horses who were moving about skittishly outside of what had probably once been the neighborhood livery\[^115-3].
 Perhaps he could help.

 "Excuse me, sir."